groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/managing-dictionaries/homophone-dictionary.md

 The [Clear](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/homophonedictionary/methods/clear) method is used to remove all homophones from the dictionary.

+The [GetHomophones](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/homophonedictionary/methods/gethomophones) method is used to get a list of synonyms for a given word.

+The [GetHomophoneGroups](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/homophonedictionary/methods/gethomophonegroups) method is used to get all synonym groups to which a given word belongs.

+To get all synonym groups from the dictionary, use the [GetAllHomophoneGroups](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/homophonedictionary/methods/getallhomophonegroups) method.

 To export homophones to a file, use the [ExportDictionary](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/dictionarybase/methods/exportdictionary) method.

 To import homophones from a file, use the [ImportDictionary](https://apireference.groupdocs.com/net/search/groupdocs.search.dictionaries/dictionarybase/methods/importdictionary) method.